-Interstate 94 east from Minneapolis to 25th Ave. exit, left to Riverside Ave., left to 21st Ave.
-S., left at Augsburg sign.
+From Minneapolis: Interstate 94 east to 25th Avenue exit, left to Riverside Avenue, left to 21st Avenue South, left at Augsburg sign.

-Interstate 94 west from St. Paul to Riverside exit, right on Riverside to 21st Ave.
-S., left at Augsburg sign.
+From St. Paul: Interstate 94 west to Riverside exit, right on Riverside to 21st Avenue South, left at Augsburg sign.

-Parking: All posted Augsburg College parking lots are free and open for student use from 4:30 p.m.
-Friday through Sunday evening.
+Parking: All posted Augsburg College parking lots are free and open for student use from 4:30 pm Friday through Sunday evening.
 Lots are located on 7th Street between 21st and 22nd Avenues and south of 8th Street on 21st Avenue.